Dkaka/AMixedRealityTour/README.md

 https://drive.google.com/drive/folders/1qKqXZPs9xv7-5K9OMOk6XaUtLWwJ3DqZ?usp=sharing

-#### VR setup:
+#### Unity setup:

-Change the longtitude and lattitude origin value of CesiumGeoreference property to your local position.
+- VR: Change the longtitude and lattitude origin value of `CesiumGeoreference` property to your local position.

-#### AR setup:
+- AR: Change the longtitude and lattitude origin value of `ARGeospatialCreatorOrigin` property to your local position.

-Change the longtitude and lattitude origin value of ARGeospatialCreatorOrigin property to your local position.
+- Make sure the two local position are exactly the same, as well as the local unity transform for the local assests, such as the Arch.

 ### Usage